influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.9/plugins/outputs.md

 Telegraf allows users to specify multiple output sinks in the configuration file.

-> ***Note:*** Telegraf plugins added in the current release are noted with ` -- NEW in v1.8`.
+> ***Note:*** Telegraf plugins added in the current release are noted with ` -- NEW in v1.9`.
->The [Release notes and changelog](/telegraf/v1.8/about_the_project/release-notes-changelog) has a list of new plugins and updates for other plugins.
+>The [Telegraf release notes](/telegraf/v1.9/about_the_project/release-notes-changelog) has a list of new plugins and updates for other plugins.
 See the plugin README files for more details.

 ## Supported Telegraf output plugins